emmt/ScientificCameras.jl/README.md

 region of interest (ROI).
 It is however possible that the first dimension (the *width*) be different to that of the ROI to accommodate for different sizes for the pixel format used by the camera and the chosen element type.

+In the `read` call, the element type of the result is optional.
+If omitted, it is given by: `getcapturebitstype(cam)`.

 ### Continuous acquisition